 Another way to be better at conversation is to ask follow-up questions.
 This shows that you’re engaged in the conversation and that you want to know more about what the other person is saying.
 Asking follow-up questions also allows you to get to know the other person better.
 And the more you know about someone, the easier it is to find things to talk about.

 So there you have it!
-These are just a few tips on how to be a better storyteller in conversation.
+These are just a few storytelling tips on how to be a better storyteller in conversation.
 Remember, be genuine, be passionate, and be an active listener.

 Conversation Skills